MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 1. Performs the BAP unicast stream release procedure by:
    1. Sending the ASCS Release operation to the remote Bluetooth LE Audio device
-   1. Disconnecting the CIS if it is not used by another active stream.
+   1. Disconnecting the CIS if it isn't used by another active stream.
    1. Removing the CIG if all CISes are disconnected.
 1. Performs the BAP broadcast stream release procedure.